2014–15 Washington State Cougars women's basketball team

 The 2014–15 Washington State Cougars women's basketball team represented Washington State University during the 2014–15 NCAA Division I women's basketball season.
 The cougars, led by eighth year head coach June Daugherty, played their games at the Beasley Coliseum and were members of the Pac-12 Conference.
 They finished the season 17–15, 7–11 in the Pac-12 to finish in a tie for seventh place.
 They advanced to the quarterfinals of the Pac-12 women's tournament where they lost to Arizona State.
-They were invited to the Women's National Invitation Tournament which they lost in the first round against their in-state rival Eastern Washington.
+They were invited to the Women's National Invitation Tournament, where they lost in the first round against their in-state rival Eastern Washington.